To contact Campus Safety call the following numbers:

 No Parking Areas

 The yellow curbing indicates a NO PARKING ZONE mandated by the local Fire Marshall.
 Parking in these areas is a violation and unsafe for both your vehicle and emergency vehicles.
-Although maintenance employees and contractors are allowed to park on the grass or sidewalks while conducting repairs to University of Mount Olive facilities, no other vehicles may be so parked.
+Although maintenance employees and contractors are allowed to park on the grass or sidewalks while conducting repairs to the University of Mount Olive facilities, no other vehicles may be so parked.

 Vehicle owners will be held accountable for violations or damages resulting from the misuse of a vehicle registered in his/her name.
 Vehicles may be towed at the owner’s expense for the following reasons: unregistered or improperly parked vehicles, vehicles which impede the safe and efficient flow of traffic, vehicles receiving three or more citations.